mozilla/archiver_toolkit/README.md

 # How to archive content from mozilla.org

-### 1. Get commit access to mozilla.org/mozilla.com and website-archive trees in SVN
+### 1. Get commit access to the necessary source trees in SVN

 * If you are not already a Mozilla committer, you will need to go through the standard commit process: <http://www.mozilla.org/hacking/committer/>
-* Then you can file a bug to get access to the www.mozilla.org tree.
-Here is a bug template: <http://mzl.la/17JeXr4>
+* Then you can file a bug to get access to the website-archive tree.
-* You can also file a bug to get access to the website-archive tree.
 Here is a bug template: <http://mzl.la/1bcLR7d>
 * You will need your access to be approved (in the bug) by someone with authority over the content.
 Jennifer Bertsch, Chris More, or David Boswell can all vouch for you.

+If you intend to also delete this content from its original location (see the last step), file a bug to get access to the mozilla.org/mozilla.com SVN trees.
+Here is a bug template: <http://mzl.la/17JeXr4>

 ### 2. Clone the archiver repository